 department negotiated with Environmental Protection Agency Region

-IV in 1997, the Bureau has streamlined the reporting requirements
+IV in 1997, the Program has streamlined the reporting requirements

 and other paper work required to implement the federally delegated